ren-hoek/meta-extract/README.md

 ## Setting up the dockerised app
 The main parts of the app consist of the following four containers:
-* `jpymeta` – Python environment (including JupyterLab) for submitted jobs to the queue and for writing document processing code
+* `jpymeta` – Python environment (including JupyterLab) for submitting jobs to the queue and for writing code to process the documents
 * `redis` – Redis database that contains the queue of processing jobs to be run
-* `mongo` – MongoDb backend to store the documents and any processed outputs
+* `mongo` – MongoDB backend to store the documents and any outputs from the processing jobs
-* `mongo-express` – Mongo Express front end which alls you to view data stored within MongoDB.
+* `mongo-express` – Mongo Express front end which allows you to view the data stored within MongoDB.

 To start the containers (which will build the Python environment image if it doesn't exist and pull down the other images from the internet) run
 ```bash